Project Setup

 Before adding your project files, it is helpful to decide on a directory structure, that is, how to call each file and where to put it.
 In general, the directory structure should facilitate understanding a project by breaking it into logical chunks.
 There is no single best solution, as a good structure depends on where a project’s complexity lies.
 However, it is usually helpful if the different files and folders reflect the execution order.
 For example, if there are multiple data processing stages, one can possibly differentiate input (raw data), intermediate (processed data), and output files (e.g., figures) and put them into separate folders.
 Similarly, the corresponding code files (e.g., preparation, modeling, visualization) can be prefixed with increasing numbers.

-Luckily, there are already numerous proposals for how to organize one’s project files, both general (e.g., Wilson et al. 2017; Project TIER 2021) as well as specific to a particular programming language (e.g., Marwick, Boettiger, and Mullen 2018; Vuorre and Crump 2021) or journal (Vilhuber 2021).
+Luckily, there are already numerous proposals for how to organize one’s project files, both general (Project TIER, 2021; e.g., Wilson et al., 2017) as well as specific to a particular programming language (e.g., Marwick et al., 2018; Vuorre & Crump, 2021) or journal (Vilhuber, 2021).
 We recommend you to follow the standards of your field.

 For the purpose of this tutorial, we will provide you with a data set and a corresponding analysis.
 They are simple enough to be put together in the root folder of your project.